rfeinman/pytorch-minimize/README.md

 It is inspired heavily by SciPy's `optimize` module and MATLAB's [Optimization Toolbox](https://www.mathworks.com/products/optimization.html).
 Unlike SciPy and MATLAB, jacobian and hessian functions need not be provided to pytorch-minimize solvers, and numerical approximations are never used.
 Both CPU and CUDA are supported.
-At the moment, only unconstrained minimization routines are implemented.
+At the moment, only unconstrained minimization routines are implemented.*

 Author: Reuben Feinman

+*UPDATE: A preliminary constrained optimizer has now been added to pytorch-minimize.
+See "Constrained Minimizers" below for more info.

 __At a glance:__